This trip is primarily to

 hotel, and I got one there.

-needed an early night after that.
+idea.
+We needed an early night after that.

 A good quiet night, with gentle wake-up church